evannetwork/api-blockchain-core/docs/profile/verifications.rst

   verifications.getOwnerAddressForIdentity(identityAddress);

-Gets the identity contract for a given account id or contract.
+Gets an identity's owner's address.
+This can be either an account or an identity address.

 ----------
 Parameters